-The State of Connecticut and Madison Board of Education requires that students in grades five and six have vision and hearing screenings.
-Grade 5 students will have these screenings performed at school by the school nurse during the fall.
+The State of Connecticut and Madison Board of Education requires that students in grades four and five have vision and hearing screenings.
+Grade 4 and 5 students will have these screenings performed at school by the school nurse during the fall.
 Gr.
-5 girls are also required to have scoliosis screening, which will be performed at school by the school nurse.
-Grade 6 students will have these screenings completed during their grade 6 physical exam by their health care provider.
+5 girls are also required to have scoliosis screening, which will be performed at school by the school nurse around the end of January or in February.

 - The State of Connecticut has created definitive regulations regarding administration of medication in schools.
 Medications (prescription or over-the-counter) are NOT to be carried on the student’s person or kept in lockers.
 If it is necessary for a student to take any medication during school hours, it must be administered by the school nurse, school administrator, or a designated teacher.
 The following steps will facilitate the procedure and meet state regulations:

 - A medication authorization form signed by the prescribing health care provider and the parent/ guardian must be submitted annually.
 These forms are available from the Health Office, the health care provider, or the Madison Public Schools website.